SoloAk21/AetherAI/README.md

-# Aether AI - Chat Application
+# Aether AI - Chat Bot

 Aether AI is a full-stack chat application that integrates Google OAuth for authentication, MongoDB for data storage, and Google's Gemini AI for generating text and image-based responses.
 The application allows users to create, save, and manage chat sessions with AI-powered responses.